Tour Home Extraordinaire!

 The Shakespeare Chateau Inn & Gardens is home to an incomparable collection of paintings, sculpture, antique furniture, and accessories.
 Many of the pieces are of museum quality, and together represent a lifetime of collecting.
 Visitors to the Chateau love to view and discuss the fine art collection that is here.

 The Zuber Company of Rixheim, France has been making scenic (panoramic) wallpaper since 1797, the era of Naopoleon Bonaparte.
 One of the French national treasures, Zuber still has a showroom in Paris, France (and a few other select places, including New York City) where patrons can view and order their products.
 The wallpaper is printed using hand-carved wood-blocks selected from a library of over 100,000 such blocks featuring exquisite designs of foliage, flowers, monuments, birds, fountains, ruins, and more.
-Although it had been popular in Europe for over a century, Zuber wallpaper gained popularity with the moneyed class in America after the company was an exhibitor at the 1904 World’s Fair in St. Louis, Missouri.
-So prized is this wallpaper that salvaged fragments are often framed and traded at upscale auction houses like Christie’s and Sotheby’s.
-During the “camelot” era of the 1960s, Jackie Kennedy had panoramic Zuber wallpaper installed at the White House, where it still hangs today.
-You can read more about Zuber wallpaper at their website, www.zuber.fr , or read the Wikipedia entry under “Zuber et Cie.” which references the Shakespeare Chateau.
-For an in-depth article about scenic wallpapers go to http://www.owsleyhouse.org/Scenic_Wallpaper.html.
-And may I suggest spending a worthwhile 10 minutes viewing this video at the Zuber website that offers an intimate view of the manufacturing process:
+Although it had been popular in Europe for over a century, Zuber wallpaper gained popularity with the moneyed class in America after the company was an exhibitor at the 1904 World's Fair in St. Louis, Missouri.
+So prized is this wallpaper that salvaged fragments are often framed and traded at upscale auction houses like Christie's and Sotheby's.
+During the "camelot" era of the 1960s, Jackie Kennedy had panoramic Zuber wallpaper installed at the White House, where it still hangs today.
+You can read more about Zuber wallpaper at their website, or read the Wikipedia entry under "Zuber et Cie." which references the Shakespeare Chateau.
+In-depth article about zuber wallpaper.
+May I suggest spending a worthwhile 10 minutes viewing this video at the Zuber website that offers an intimate view of the manufacturing process:

 The Zuber scenic wallpaper at the Shakespeare Chateau was installed about 1920 by the second owners of the house, A.L. and Effie McPherson.
 The design, first printed in 1848, is called "Eldorado," and according to the Zuber website it uses 210 colors applied with 1554 separate wood blocks.